isabella232/content-hub-adapter-filesystem/docs/contribute.md

 ## How to Contribute Features and Fixes

-As an external developer, we want to encourage you contributing to this extension, so that others can benefit from your fixes and features too.
+As an external developer, we want to encourage you contributing to this plugin, so that others can benefit from your fixes and features too.
 Contributing is as easy as:

 1. Create an issue for your feature in the original repository on GitHub.
 2. Fork the repository and implement your change.